Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/34-earthbags-newly-free-chapter-inspired.md

 ---
+title: >-
-title: 'EARTHBAGS!
-A newly FREE chapter inspired by Cal-Earth Institutes latest earthbag success! #BuildSimple #GreenerByDesign'
+  EARTHBAGS!
+A newly FREE chapter inspired by Cal-Earth Institutes latest earthbag success! #BuildSimple #GreenerByDesign
 date: 2015-05-18T14:32:00.001-06:00
 draft: false
 slug: earthbags-newly-free-chapter-inspired
 tags:
   - Hacking the Earthship
-  - Great Design
+  - great design
-  - Sustainability
+  - sustainability
+order: 34
 ---

 Sometimes the Universe shows up so clearly there is NO way to ignore her.